TOKYO TRAVEL GUIDE

 A bowl of noodles will cost you around ¥800 whilst Donburi stalls can cost as low as ¥300.

-A dinner for two at an Japanese style pub will cost upwards of ¥6000 and fast food starts at around ¥900.
+A dinner for two at a Japanese-style pub will cost upwards of ¥6000 and fast food starts at around ¥900.

 Best time to visit Tokyo